 Smart technologies are changing the modern office landscape.
-Many see a great office environment as one that is open, letting in a lot of sunlight, modern furniture, foosball tables, and a high-tech coffee machine.
-Albeit being great, do these things really make employees productive and less stressed, and do the investments facility managers make really pay off?
-Maybe not.
-But fear not: With smart sensors, facility managers have hitherto unseen possibilities to make the most of their resources.
+Many see a great office environment as one that is open, letting in a lot of sunlight, modern furniture, and a high-tech coffee machine.
+Albeit being great, do these things really make employees productive and less stressed?
+With smart sensors, facility managers have hitherto unseen possibilities to make the most of their resources.

 According to FM Link, real estate rent constitutes the second-largest cost for companies, which makes it paramount for companies to utilize their offices properly.
 Sensors can help them rent out redundant spaces or move to a smaller office, which is especially important in the open-office landscapes that are becoming increasingly widespread.
 You can already get sensors that can monitor just about everything that happens in your office.
 However, to still maintain employees’ privacy, UbiqiSense technology is 100% GDPR compliant, so employees can feel at ease going to the office without being watched.